schriftgestalt/GlyphsSDK/Python Templates/README.md

 Glyphs will add the URL parameters `glyphsUniqueID` (an anonymous ID identifying unique Glyphs installations on people's computer's) and `glyphsVersion` (the Build number of that Glyphs installation) to the update check call (planned but not yet implemented: `pluginVersion` describing the version of your plug-in installed within the user's Glyphs installation).
 You can use this information to keep anonymous track of the number of plugin installations out there and their version information and level of adoption.

 The interface language of Glyphs makes its way into the update check call via the HTTP headers.
-Therefore, you may choose to provide the `productReleaseNotes` dynamically in various languages.

-A live example of all of this can be found for Yanone’s Speed Punk, with `productReleaseNotes` provided in English and German (if you click the following link here in your browser, your browser will send the preferred languages via the HTTP headers identical to how Glyphs would do it): https://yanone.de/buy/?page=versionInformation&product=speedpunkglyphs&format=GlyphsInfoPlist

 ### Edit `Contents/Resources/plugin.py`: